Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 > NOTICE: Micro benchmarking is not the same as profiling with a profiler.
 Profiling is used on an entire program and helps you *find* hotspots.
 Micro benchmarking just looks at a small code snippet.

-You can add a micro benchmark anywhere in a source file using the **benchmark-def statement** and the **benchmark expression**, ideally right next the function to measure.
+You can add a micro benchmark anywhere in a source file (at the top level) using the **benchmark-def statement**, ideally right next the function to measure.
 The micro benchmarks are not automatically run, you need to request that, either from the floyd command line tool or via your own code.
 You are in control over which tests to run and can control how to present the output.
+To actual measure the time you use the benchmark-expression.
 You leave the micro benchmarks in your code.
 They can be stripped out when compiling.

 > TERM **benchmark**: in Floyd benchmark means **one explicitly defined task that performs the exact same instructs every time over the exact same data**.

 > TERM **run**: Floyd will run a benchmark many times to get better precision of the measurement.
 These are called "runs".

 > TERM **benchmark instance**: Often you want to run a benchmark for several different sized data sets.
 Floyd allows you to make several **benchmark instances** from the same benchmark definition.
-This results in several measurements but you only need to define it once.
+This results in several measurements but you only need to define one benchmark-def and it can share the same setup aka fixtures.

 The benchmark features have been designed to: